valohai/docs/source/howto/new-user-guide/index.rst

 Choose a Docker image
 ----------------------

-Each Valohai execution is ran inside a Docker image.
-This makes it possible to run any code from C to Python as long as it can run inside a Docker container.
+Each Valohai execution is ran inside a Docker container.
+This makes it possible to execute any code from C to Python as long as it can run inside the chosen container.

 You can use any Docker images for your Valohai jobs, either from a public or a private Docker registry.

 .. include:: /_partials/_image-list.rst

-You can also any additional libraries inside the execution, by for example ``apt-get install`` or ``pip install -r requirements.txt``.
+You can also install any additional libraries inside the execution with for example ``apt-get install`` or ``pip install -r requirements.txt``.

 .. admonition:: Custom Docker images
     :class: tip

     Having a custom Docker image allows you to bake in all the libraries and other dependencies that your machine learning code has.
 This way you don't need to spend time running additional installation commands in the beginning of every execution to get everything you need.

-    Valohai will download and cache the Docker images, so it isn't redownloaded for every single job.
+    Valohai will download and cache the Docker images on the worker virtual machine, so they don't hae to be redownloaded for every job.

 .. seealso::